alankinane/singledc/README.md

 <b>Admin Password:</b> Enter a password of at least 12 characters, including 3 of the following – upper case, lower case, number, and special character.<br>
 <b>Domain Name:</b> Enter the fully qualified domain name (FQDN) of the domain, required for the DC Promo, e.g. contoso.com<br>
 <b>AD VM Size (default: Standard_B2ms):</b> Pick a series/size for the domain controller.
+<b>Backup Required (default: Yes):</b> Choose if you want to enable backup of the domain controller VM.